-Catalytic-chemical conversion is mostly used together with other conversion methods and leads to a chemical conversion of the biomass components.
+Catalytic-chemical conversion is mainly combined with other conversion methods and changes the chemical structure of the biomass components.
 This could be the conversion of hemicellulose into the chemical building blocks furfural or the conversion of crude vegetable oil to biodiesel by transesterification.

-Biomass and conversion process must match
+Biomass and conversion processes must match